Omikhleia/resilient.sile/README.md

 ## Demonstration

 Do you want to see what you can do with this collection?
-In addition to the nice “User Guide” documentation (see just below), there’s a whole repository of books and show-cases: [Awesome SILE books](https://github.com/Omikhleia/awesome-sile-books).
+In addition to the nice “User Guide” documentation (see just below), and some [examples](./examples/README.md) included in this repository, there’s also a whole repository of books and show-cases: [Awesome SILE books](https://github.com/Omikhleia/awesome-sile-books).

 ## Documentation